omise/challenges/README.md

 modules.
 Note that we require that all tests must pass before we can invite you in for an interview.

 In test mode no network connection is made to Omise servers.
-In general we prefer duck-typing to make our tests fast.
-In the codebase you'll notice that we use conditionals to switch between doing call to the Omise library in normal use and constructing quick and dirty OpenStruct for test.
-Please keep it that way and make no network calls during the tests.
-But you're free to find another way to remove the conditionals as noted in the exercises list.
+In the codebase you'll notice that we use conditionals to switch between doing call to the Omise library in normal use and constructing an OpenStruct for test.

+You may not make network calls during the tests.
+However, if you can think of a better way to do the testing than using these conditionals, you're free to implement this, and your improvement will be taken in to account in your scoring.

 ## Rules